rozenn-pineau/pando/README.md

 ```

-We applied initial basic quality filters on the vcf file for the initial analysis of identifying the Pandio samples ([Identifying Pando samples](#identify-pando)) and additional filtering steps, which are detailed in the section "Filtering for somatic mutations".
+We applied initial basic quality filters on the vcf file for the initial analysis of identifying the Pandio samples ([Identifying Pando samples](#Identifying-Pando-samples)) and additional filtering steps, which are detailed in the section "Filtering for somatic mutations".

-#identify-pando
 #  Identifying Pando samples

 We calculated point estimates for each sample in the large scale dataset (i.e. the posterior mean genotype as a point estimate based on the genotype likelihood from bcftools and a binomial prior based on the allele frequency estimates from the vcf file, [vcf2gl.pl](https://github.com/rozenn-pineau/pando/blob/main/vcf2gl.pl) ).